iorege/webtech-project/README.md

 -  https://www.fashiondays.ro/
 -  https://www.hm.com/

 Why?
-We practice our skills and also try to figure solutions for existing problems as user experience, performance and so on.
+We practice our skills and also try to figure solutions for existing problems as user experience or performance.
 Keeping things neat and smart.

 # Interfaces